katiebreivik/hush/README.md

 - run the [scripts](https://github.com/katiebreivik/hush/tree/main/src/figures) to create the paper figure data, which will be contained in a single HDF5 file, `results.hdf`.
 - generate figures and compile the paper, whose text is contained in [ms.tex](https://github.com/katiebreivik/hush/blob/1eaf321cc5bc97dbc260139181cf2618bc16f833/src/ms.tex)

 The second, and less computationally intense option is to skip the galactic simulations and work with just the already-simulated data which we used to generate the paper figures. `results.hdf` can be downloaded from [this](https://zenodo.org/record/5722715#.YaA2Sy0ZPOQ) Zenodo.
 The other figure file needed, `FIRE.h5`, holds the data to implement a metallicity-dependent star formation history, and can be downloaded from [this](https://zenodo.org/record/5722451#.YZ152fHMLyg) Zenodo.
+The paper figures can be generated using `CEsep.py`, `LISA_SNR.py`, `Mc_vs_dist.py`, `PSD.py`, `form_eff.py`, `lisa_nums.py`, `model_comp.py`, and `sfh_vs_fb.py`.

 ### Accessing the paper from this GitHub repo: